 Why monitoring matters

 Nature is in trouble and we're working hard to protect it and help it thrive.
 Making sure that we're managing the reserves and landscape effectively for is an essential part of our plan to help wildlife in Kent.

 The information that our Ecology Groups volunteers gather paints a vital picture of how the work we're doing is changing the natural landscape for the better.

-Ecology Groups are for anyone to get involved with, no matter what your level of knowledge; all you need is an interest in wildlife.
-We are building a support and training network to support and develop our volunteers, so there is something to suit everyone.
+Ecology Groups are for anyone to get involved with, no matter your level of knowledge; all you need is an interest in wildlife and we'll teach you everything else you need to know.
+Identifying the species is easier than you might think and we have a support and training network to support and develop our volunteers.

 Dr Paul Tinsley-Marshall | Conservation Evidence Ecologist